loeiten/IN2140/notes/Network.md

 ### Circuit switching

-Circiut switching means that one establishes a logical direct connection between two machines, which goes through a particular set of routers.
+Circuit switching means that one establishes a logical direct connection between two machines, which goes through a particular set of routers.
 This connection is locked and reserves resources at all stages along the way until the connection is closed.